The Twelve Biggest Secrets of Alcoholics Anonymous|

 alcoholic patients was: 5 sober, 29 dead, and 66 still drinking.

-(Nevertheless, Vaillant is still a Trustee of Alcoholics Anonymous, and
+(Nevertheless, Vaillant still became a Trustee of Alcoholics Anonymous, and

 he still wants to send all alcoholics to A.A. anyway, to